• Skip to primary navigation

 I encourage you to buy a single apple of a few different types are try the muffin-tin test at home.
 The results won't go to waste if you have some vanilla ice cream handy, promise!

 To help you find your favorite apples, this post shares notes on all of the varieties I tested (both good & bad).
-The table below is a summary of the best ones to use.
+The table below is a summary of the best apples to use for pies.
 Keep reading for more in-depth notes on each specific apple, as well as apples not included in the chart.

 The flavor rating: 1-5 indicates the strength of the flavor more than the preference for that flavor.
 Some apples have cider flavors, others have more pear or honey flavors.
 I didn't rate the quality of that flavor, rather then strength of the flavor after it is baked.
 The idea is you want those flavors to come through in a pie, something that spices can't replace!